autowarefoundation/autoware.universe/f1tenth/readme.md

    pip3 install -e .
    ```

-# F1tenth Recordreplay Demo
+# F1tenth Record-Replay Demo
-This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth race car, and then perform trajectory following in both the `F1tenth gym simulator` and in `real-world`(testing in progress) running the Autoware framework.
+This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth car, and then perform trajectory following in both the `F1tenth gym simulator` and in `real-world`(testing in progress) running the Autoware framework.

 ## How to create a map

-This part assumes that you have a fully built and properly tuned f1tenth car.
-For instructions on how to configure an f1tenth car, see [f1tenth_system](https://github.com/autowarefoundation/autoware.universe/tree/f1tenth_galactic/f1tenth/f1tenth_system).
+This part assumes that you have a fully built and properly tuned F1tenth car.
+For instructions on how to configure an F1tenth car, see [f1tenth_system](https://github.com/autowarefoundation/autoware.universe/tree/f1tenth_galactic/f1tenth/f1tenth_system).

-On your f1tenth car, install the slamtoolbox
+On your F1tenth car, install the slamtoolbox

    ```bash
    sudo apt install ros-galactic-slam-toolbox